jstat/jstat/README.md

 CDN
 ---

-The library is hosted on [jsDelivr](http://www.jsdelivr.com/) using the follwing
+The library is hosted on [jsDelivr](http://www.jsdelivr.com/) using the following
 url:
 ```
 //cdn.jsdelivr.net/npm/jstat@latest/dist/jstat.min.js